UCHIC/CIWS-VisChallenge/README.md

 **NOTE: We will periodically update this repository with additional documentation, examples, and information.
 Please make sure you check back often.**

+## NEW!!
+Viz Challenge Information Meeting
+Come to an information meeting about the challenge.
+Meet the challenge sponsors, get ideas, ask questions, and eat free food!
+Details are [here](/doc/Data_Viz_Challenge_Info_Meet.pdf).

 ## The Challenge

 Our research group is developing cyberinfrastructure to better support the collection, management, and use of smart water metering data.
 This Challenge will provide students at Utah State University with an opportunity to develop visualizations of high resolution water use data that are potentially novel and innovative.
 We aim to develop new approaches for providing visual feedback to both water providers (e.g., your municipality that provides your drinking water) and you as a water consumer.